seclution/hetzner_dyndns/README.md

 ```
 The compose file already includes an `env_file` entry pointing to `.secrets`, so
 there is no need to pass it explicitly on the command line.
+Make sure the `pre-shared-key` directory is mounted as shown in the compose
+file so the generated `key.txt` persists.
+Copy the value for use by the
+client.

 Run the client (typically on another host) and point it to your backend: